 Red Roof doesn’t just offer economical lodging options.
 Rather, it strives to provide guests with comfort and affordability.
 Standard amenities such as free WiFi, parking, and 24-hour customer service maximize the convenience of lodging without increasing costs.

 Another hallmark of the brand is its pet-friendly attitude.
 More than just a marketing ploy, this policy resonates with a growing segment of pet owners.
-By accepting pets, Red Roof is embracing the market of travelers who view their four-legged companions as integral members of the family and are looking for accommodations that meet the needs of people and animals.
+By accepting pets, Red Roof is embracing the market of travelers who view their four-legged companions as family members and looking for accommodations that meet the needs of people and animals.

 Travelodge

 Travelodge Hotels Limited, commonly referred to as Travelodge, is a privately held hospitality company.
-With a global presence, the brand is particularly strong in the UK, where it operates 570 limited-service hotels.
-The brand has carved a niche for itself by offering reliable and affordable accommodation options to travelers around the world.
+With a global presence, the brand is particularly strong in the UK, which operates 570 limited-service hotels.
+The brand has carved a niche by offering travelers reliable and affordable accommodation options worldwide.

 The Travelodge logo plays an important role.
 It features the company’s name in sans-serif font below an image of a sleeping figure.
 This uncomplicated but bright visual element embodies the brand’s mission to provide simple and comfortable accommodation.
 The logo successfully conveys what potential customers can expect from staying at one of Travelodge’s establishments: a quality vacation at a reasonable price.

 Distinctive logos like the Travelodge logo serve many purposes.
-Not only do they create brand recognition, but they also set the tone for customer expectations.
-A simple and straightforward logo implies a no-frills and simple service, which is fully in line with Travelodge’s goal of offering a reliable and affordable hotel stay.
+They create brand recognition and set the tone for customer expectations.
+A simple logo implies a no-frills and simple service, fully in line with Travelodge’s goal of offering a reliable and affordable hotel stay.

 General trends in logo design for hotel companies